 WARNING!
 A battery contains gas that is explosive and flammable.
 It could injure you severely.
 A spark or flame near a battery on charge may cause it to explode with great force.
-Follow these guidelines carefully when recharging a battery:

-- Before attempting any service in the electrical installation, disconnect the battery negative cable. - Allow no sparks or open flame anywhere near the charging area. - Charge a battery only in a well-ventilated area, such as outdoors or in a fully open garage which contains no pilot lights or other flames.
+- Allow no sparks or open flame anywhere near the charging area. - Charge a battery only in a well-ventilated area, such as outdoors or in a fully open garage which contains no pilot lights or other flames.